Tuesday, October 06, 2009

 “It’s really coming along good,” she continued, “I just kind of dove right in” (sic).
 I couldn’t believe that she enjoyed the droning, rather repetitious tasks we were completing for eight hours a day and stared into her face for some indication of the joke, which then made her uncomfortable.
 She finally bid me adieu, and as she did I stood there at the precipice, trying to avoid all of the cliffs in my mind.
 On my way home that night, I had hoped that TD would be around when I got there, I knew I was going to need something.

 It was sometime during my third week when I defected.
-For some reason the job we were doing seemed so horrible that taking two hour lunch breaks and infinite trips to the bathroom, to hang around and make calls from as though it were my personal office, seemed like perfectly acceptable behavior to me.
+For some reason the job we were doing seemed so horrible that taking two hour lunch breaks and infinite trips to the bathroom to hang around and make calls from as though it were my personal office, seemed like perfectly acceptable behavior to me.
 I was just returning from my “office” one day when my boss interrupted me.
 “Can I talk to you?” he asked seriously, motioning me into his own office, which smelled markedly better than my own.
-“What’s this I hear about taking long lunch breaks?
-We offer a half-hour lunch period and two paid breaks.”
-I kno!
-I said to him.
-It’s just not enough for me.
-I then erupted into a rambling characterization of the ineffectual nature of the job, before suggesting the movie rental “Modern Times”.
-My boss had never heard of this movie, but nevertheless he did not seem to appreciate my rental suggestions.
-Our employee/employer relationship had at this point not broached the point of movie rentals.

 “Look,” he finally said, “maybe if you feel like this place is some kind of concentration camp, you shouldn’t be working here.”
 There was a brief silence, during which I stared back at him, waiting, hopefully, to be told that I was fired.
 But then, inexplicably, he said something else: “You know, it’s funny: at the other location, where people go out to smoke cigarettes in back, there’s a fence which runs around the perimeter, and last night someone said it looks like some type of prison camp.”
 We both had a good laugh at this joke, although I guess it’s not too funny.